-3.8 Export...
+3.8 Save as...

-The standard way to save your data and Imaris scene on your local storage space is to choose the Export... icon from the Main toolbar (you can also choose Export from the file menu).
+The standard way to save your data and Imaris scene on your local storage space is to choose the Save as save As icon from the Main toolbar (you can also choose Save as from the file menu).
 Selecting this option allows you to modify the image name and creates a new image file.
 The file extension is .ims and the created Imaris file contains both the image and the scene data.
 Select the folder where you want to save the file to and give it an appropriate name.